simonhamp/cronikl/README.md

 It's also a neat little app that lets you manage cron jobs with a simple UI, running commands on the schedule you define.

 **NB: This app is not a robust cron manager (yet).
-It's a demonstration of working with NativePHP.**
+It's a demonstration of working with NativePHP.
+You need to leave the app open for the scheduler to run your tasks.**

+Currently works on macOS.
+Linux and Windows support incoming.

 ## Installation